Racer1984/loganalyzer/README.md

      **[Install]**
      **WantedBy=multi-user.target**

-* Reload the systemctl daemon to read new service file *sudo systemctl daemon-reload*
+* Reload the systemctl daemon to read new service file.

+     *sudo systemctl daemon-reload*

 * Enable the service to start on system boot, then start the service.

      *sudo systemctl enable pytholog.service*
      *sudo systemctl start pytholog.service*

 * Check the status of the service.

      *sudo systemctl status pytholog.service*

     The similar output should be presented: